Nash Motors: Introduction of the Nash Airflyte

-A one-piece curved safety glass windshield was used on both models.
-Wide and low, the automobile featured more interior room than its 1948 predecessor although its height was 6 inches less.
 Due to its enclosed front fenders, Nash automobiles had a larger turning radius than most other cars.
-The 600 models used a 112 in wheelbase while the Ambassador models stretched to 121 in.
+The 600 models featured a 112 in wheelbase while the Ambassador models extended to 121 in.
 Both shared the same bodies.
 Coil springs were used on all four wheels.
-Three trim lines were offered in both models; Super, Super Special, and the top line Custom.
+Both models offered Three trim lines: Super, Super Special, and the top-line Custom.
 Power was provided by an 82 hp, 176 cuin flathead I6 cylinder in the 600 and a 112 hp OHV, 234 cuin I6 in the Ambassador.